Maikel Garcia Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks fourth in MLB.
+- The Twins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.59 team ERA that ranks second across all MLB pitching staffs.
+- The Twins' 3.59 team ERA is No. 1 among all MLB pitching staffs.

-- The Twins give up the sixth-fewest home runs in baseball (86 total, one per game).
+- The Twins surrender the sixth-fewest home runs in baseball (88 total, one per game).

-- In his most recent outing on Tuesday against the Atlanta Braves, the right-hander tossed three innings, allowing six earned runs while surrendering nine hits.
+- The righty last appeared on Wednesday against the Atlanta Braves, when he went five innings, allowing two earned runs while giving up five hits.

+- In six games this season, the 35-year-old has amassed a 6.23 ERA and 9 strikeouts per nine innings, while allowing a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.